Hitachi Flora Prius

 The Hitachi Flora Prius was a range of personal computers marketed in Japan by Hitachi, Ltd. during the late 1990s.

 The Flora Prius was preinstalled with both Microsoft Windows 98 as well as BeOS.
-It did not, however, have a dual-boot option as Microsoft reminded Be of the terms of the Windows OEM license.
+It did not, however, have a dual-boot option as Microsoft reminded Hitachi of the terms of the Windows OEM license.
 In effect, two thirds of the hard drive was hidden from the end-user, and a series of complicated manipulations was necessary to activate the BeOS partition.

 Models

 FLORA Prius 330J came in three models: